openmc-dev/openmc/docs/source/capi/index.rst

 .. c:function:: int openmc_remove_tally(int32_t index);

-   Given an index of a tally, remove it from the tallies vector
+   Given an index of a tally, remove it from the tallies array
-   :param int index: Index in tallies vector
+   :param int index: Index in tallies array
    :return: Return status (negative if an error occurs)
    :rtype: int

 .. c:function:: int openmc_run()